Need help now? Call 1-877-558-0333.

 Have you taken the first abortion pill but are now having second thoughts?
 It might not be too late!
 There is a protocol called “abortion pill reversal”, but you need to act quickly!
-If you live in Kirksville or its surrounding communities, you can call Lifeline to find out more about this possibility.
-Otherwise, you can contact the hotline of Heartbeat International at (877) 558 0333.
-They will help you find a clinic that is closer to you.
+Contact the national hotline at (877) 558 0333.
+They will help you find a clinic that is close to you.

 To fully understand the mechanism, let’s first have a look at how the abortion pill works.
 Mifepristone is a progesterone antagonist, meaning that it blocks your natural hormone progesterone that is essential for pregnancy.
 Soon after mifepristone enters your body, it binds to your progesterone receptors.
 Therefore, it makes it more difficult for the real progesterone to be adsorbed.
 As a consequence, the lining of your uterus starts to break down and the developing baby dies (because she stops receiving the nutrients and oxygen necessary for survival).